 Pages 24, Soft Cover.

-Dispatched in 12-15 business days.
+Dispatched in a maximum of 18 business days.
 This product is non-returnable.